wttech/aet/README.md

 * Integration with CI Tools (Jenkins, Bamboo).

 ## Modules
 Please see details in README files for each module individually.

 ##Setup
+Please refer to the [Setup Guide](https://github.com/Cognifide/aet/wiki/BasicSetup) in the documentation for an overview on how to configure AET.

 ### Maven
 #### Prequisities: